Psyyke/A.C.A.S/README.md

 # A.C.A.S (Advanced Chess Assistance System)

-A.C.A.S is an **advanced chess assistance system** system which enhances your chess performance with cutting-edge real-time move analysis.
+A.C.A.S is an **advanced chess assistance system** (some might even call it a "*cheat*") which enhances your chess performance with cutting-edge real-time move analysis.
 Just install the userscript, open the A.C.A.S GUI and you're good to go!
 No downloading needed.

 * No anti-features (*e.g. ads, tracking*)
 * Supports the most popular chess game sites (*e.g. chess.com, lichess.org*)